S3785752/TopographicAnalysisTool/README.md

 •	All EL_COUNTOUR files should be placed in the Contours folder
 •	All ColourRamp.qml files need to be placed in the Styles folder
+•	All rules.txt files need to be placed in the rules folder
 •	ReclassTool.py can be placed in the tools folder for better organisation
 •	All other outputs should be directed to their respective folder